danhayden/exit-intent/README.md

 removeExitIntent()
 ```

+### Options

+`threshold` (default 20)
-- `threshold` maximum distance in pixels from the top of the page to trigger.
+maximum distance in pixels from the top of the page to trigger.

+`maxDisplays` (default 1)
-- `maxDisplays` maximum number of times to trigger.
+maximum number of times to trigger.

+`eventThrottle` (default 200)
-- `eventThrottle` event throttle in milliseconds.
+event throttle in milliseconds.

+`onExitIntent` (default no-op function)
-- `onExitIntent` function to call when an exit intent has been detected.
+function to call when an exit intent has been detected.

 ### License